Karim20221/Operating-Systems---Coursework/week6.md

-# Week 6 – Performance Evaluation and Analysis
+### Week 6 – Performance Evaluation and Analysis

 ## Overview
-This week focused on evaluating the performance of the Ubuntu Server under different workload conditions.
-The objective was to observe operating system behaviour, identify performance bottlenecks, and apply optimisations to improve efficiency and responsiveness.

-All tests were conducted remotely via SSH, with system metrics monitored in real time.

----

-## Methodology

-Performance evaluation followed a structured approach:

-1. **Baseline Measurement**
-   System metrics were captured while the server was idle to establish a reference point.

-2. **Load Testing**
-   CPU, memory, disk, and network workloads were applied individually to isolate resource behaviour.

-3. **Bottleneck Analysis**
-   Collected data was analysed to identify resource constraints.

-4. **Optimisation**
-   System configuration changes were applied and performance was re-evaluated.

----

-## Load Testing

-### CPU and Scheduling
-CPU utilisation and scheduling behaviour were observed using tools such as `mpstat` and `vmstat` while workloads were applied.

-### Memory Usage
-Memory behaviour was analysed under load using `vmstat`, focusing on memory pressure and swap activity.

-### Disk I/O
-Disk performance and I/O wait were monitored using `iostat` during sustained disk activity.

-### Network Throughput
-Network performance was evaluated using `iperf3` between the workstation and the server.
-Connectivity was also verified using `ping`.

----

-## Bottleneck Analysis

-The primary bottlenecks identified were:
-- **Memory pressure**, leading to increased swap usage under load
-- **Disk I/O latency**, particularly during sustained write operations

-These issues reduced responsiveness and increased I/O wait times.

----

-## Optimisations

-The following optimisations were applied:
-- Reduced virtual memory swappiness to prioritise RAM usage
-- Disabled unnecessary background services to reduce overhead

-These changes aimed to improve performance stability and recovery under load.

----

-## Results

-After optimisation:
+In Week 6 the focus was on evaluating how the Ubuntu Server performs under different types of workload and system stress.
+The aim was to observe how the operating system behaves, identify any performance bottlenecks, and then apply small optimisations to improve stability and responsiveness.

+All performance testing was carried out remotely through SSH, with system activity and metrics monitored in real time while the workloads were running.

+# Methodology

+To keep the testing structured, a step-by-step approach was followed:

+A baseline was recorded while the server was idle, so normal behaviour could be used as a comparison point.

+Different workloads were applied to individual system resources such as CPU, memory, disk and network.
+This helped to isolate how each resource behaved under load.

+The results and monitoring output were reviewed to identify bottlenecks and resource constraints.

+System configuration changes were applied and the tests were repeated to see whether performance and recovery improved.

+This approach makes it easier to compare behaviour before and after optimisation.

+# CPU and Scheduling

+CPU activity and scheduling behaviour were monitored while workloads were running.
+Tools such as mpstat and vmstat were used to observe how CPU usage changed over time and how the system handled periods of higher activity.

+# Memory Usage

+Memory behaviour was analysed under load using vmstat, with a focus on memory pressure and swap usage.
+This helped to show how the system reacted when available RAM was reduced.

+# Disk I/O

+Disk performance was monitored using iostat while sustained disk operations were running.
+This made it possible to see how read and write activity affected I/O wait times and responsiveness.

+# Network Throughput

+Network performance was tested using iperf3 between the workstation and the server.
+Connectivity and latency were also checked using ping to confirm network stability during testing.

+# Bottleneck Analysis

+From the monitoring results, the main bottlenecks identified were:

+Memory pressure leading to increased swap usage during heavier workloads

+Disk I/O latency during sustained write operations

+These issues caused slower responsiveness and higher I/O wait times when the system was under load.

+Optimisations

+To address the identified bottlenecks, the following optimisation steps were applied:

+The virtual memory swappiness value was reduced so that the system would prioritise physical RAM instead of swapping too early.

+Unnecessary background services were disabled to reduce system overhead and free up resources.

+These changes were chosen because they are lightweight but can have a noticeable impact on performance in a small virtualised server environment.

+# Results

+After applying the optimisations and rerunning the tests:

 - Swap usage was reduced
-- System responsiveness improved
+- System responsiveness improved under load
-- CPU and memory utilisation stabilised more quickly after load
+- CPU and memory activity stabilised more quickly after workloads stopped
-- Disk I/O wait times showed improvement
+- Disk I/O wait times showed improvement during sustained operations

----
+Overall, the server handled load more smoothly and recovered faster once the workload was removed.

 ## Evidence